nsankethreddy/Hadoop101/README.md

 ------------------------

-This repo contains a some information about all the differnet softwares and architectures in the world of hadoop.
+This repo contains some information about all the different software and architectures in the world of Hadoop.

 ![World of hadoop](./media/worldofhadoop.png)